*Then, scroll down to the What’s New & H.I.P. section.*

-As a leading steward of historical legacy, Philharmonia invests in the future by commissioning new works that demonstrate the enduring influence of 17th- and 18th-century inspirations.
+As a leading steward of historical legacy, Philharmonia invests in the future by commissioning new works that demonstrate the enduring influence of inspirations from the past.
 The goal is for audiences to hear new music balanced with the baroque and classical canon.
-Philharmonia publicly launched the New Music for Old Instruments Initiative in 2016 to build this repertoire.
-Original commissions by prominent young composers, penned expressly for period instruments, illuminate how historic traditions inform contemporary creation.
+In 2016, Philharmonia publicly launched the New Music for Old Instruments initiative in 2016 to share new works with audiences regularly, and with composers who write so beautifully for period instruments.

 PBO cherishes its long-standing relationship with Pulitzer Prize winner Caroline Shaw and has commissioned, premiered, and recorded a three-song cycle written by Shaw for mezzo-soprano Anne Sofie von Otter (Is A Rose, 2016–2020), as well as a large-scale choral and orchestral work by Shaw with contralto Avery Amereau and bass-baritone Dashon Burton inspired by the Golden Record (The Listeners, 2020).